mlswg/mls-combiner/draft-ietf-mls-combiner.md

 # Extension Requirements to MLS

-The HPQMLSInfo struct contains characterizing information to signal to users that they are participating in a hybrid session.
+The APQInfo struct contains characterizing information to signal to users that they are participating in a hybrid session.
 This is necessary both functionally to allow for group synchronization and as a security measure to prevent downgrading attacks to coax users into parcipating in just one of the two sessions.
 The `group_id`, `cipher_suite`, and `epoch` from both sessions (`t` for the traditional session and `pq` for the PQ session) are used as bookkeeping values to validate and synchronize group operations.
 The `mode` is a boolean value: `0` for the default PQ/T Confidentiality Only mode and `1` for the PQ/T Confidentiality + Authenticity mode.

-The HPQMLSInfo struct conforms to the Safe Extensions API (see {{!I-D.ietf-mls-extensions}}).
+The APQInfo struct conforms to the Safe Extensions API (see {{!I-D.ietf-mls-extensions}}).
 Recall that an extension is called *safe* if it does not modify base MLS protocol or other MLS extensions beyond using components of the Safe Extension API.
-This allows security analysis of our HPQMLS Combiner protocol in isolation of the security guarantees of the base MLS protocol to enable composability of guarantees.
+This allows security analysis of our APQ-MLS Combiner protocol in isolation of the security guarantees of the base MLS protocol to enable composability of guarantees.
 The HPMLSInfo extension struct SHALL be in the following format:

 ~~~
       struct{
-          ExtensionType HPQMLS;
+          ExtensionType APQ;
           opaque extension_data<V>;
           } ExtensionContent;